muhammadidrees/bloc_rest_api/README.md

 # Bloc REST API

-A flutter package to easily interegrate and manage REST APIs.
+A flutter package to easily integrate and manage REST APIs.
 Now all you need to do is create a model class and all the rest is taken care of. :)

 > Before using the package fimiliarize yourself with [bloc library](https://bloclibrary.dev/#/)